 There seems to be a common misconception in the reception of the article, stated in the title, thus far.
 While some may believe I hate the world, I do not hate it at all, I simply dislike it.
 Disliking can be defined as lesser than hating, or a lighter version of it.
 As to why of course I stated in the article.
 It can also be considered a contradiction to liking something, and not liking something does not by itself indicate towards hatred.

 Secondly, I tried adopting to the world before I was diagnosed with my disabilities, but didn't managed to completely do so, and nowadays I enjoy my partial seclusion from the world, where I can better filter the stimulation I receive from it.
-Life was harsher in that proccess, and probably reflected poorly on my overall happiness.
+Life was harsher in that process, and probably reflected poorly on my overall happiness.
 To this day I am so happy for finishing school and have a greater freedom to dictate my life the way I believe is optimal for me.

 Take note that evidence itself can be subjective to the receptor, making it interpreted differently by different people, leading them to different conclusions based on the same evidence.
-Hence why different philisophers have reached to different results in their work based on the same percieved information/knowledge.
+Hence why different philosophers have reached different results in their work based on the same perceived information/knowledge.
 Hence the freedom in philosophy — the freedom to choose and adopt your own opinion distinctively.
 Thus, much of a philosophy depends on a philosopher's personal bias and how they catch the same object (life, the world and so forth).

-In addition, a personal opinion is necesarily a perception, but the latter isn't necessarily an opinion that is subjectively held.
+In addition, a personal opinion is necessarily a perception, but the latter isn't necessarily an opinion that is subjectively held.
 The beliefs of philosophers, arguably, are their opinions based upon their observation and contemplations of the world.
-They evolve into perceptions once they are established and are labeled under a title.
+They evolve into perceptions once they are established and are labelled under a title.
 Thus they are recorded and become an external product whether or not said philosophers resume holding them.
 Hence the threat of dogmatism that exists in philosophy; the threat of non-detachment from your own formed set of ideas.

-And finally — perception is necessarily an ideology, and an ideology — philosophy, whether that philosophy is personal or collective.
+And finally, perception is necessarily an ideology, and an ideology — philosophy, whether that philosophy is personal or collective.
 The difference, arguably, between a philosopher and a “normal” human being, is that the former dedicates more time and effort into making their beliefs a product with a name and with a planned logical structure, regardless of the content of it and its source.
 In other words, a philosopher is a content creator of ideologies/methodologies.